Near Metamora in Franklin County, Indiana — The American Midwest (Great Lakes)

 Location.
 39° 25.824′ N, 85° 2.53′ W. Marker is near Metamora, Indiana, in Franklin County.
-Marker is on US Rt 52 (U.S. 52), on the left when traveling west.
-Touch for map. marker is located on the south side of US Rt 52, about 1 mile west of Brookville, Indiana.
+Marker is on US Rt 52 (U.S. 52), on the left when traveling west. marker is located on the south side of US Rt 52, about 1 mile west of Brookville, Indiana.
 It has a Metamora mailing address, even though it is about six miles east of Metamora.
 The marker is above the Whitewater River, and the old Whitewater Canal.
+Touch for map.
 Marker is at or near this postal address: 13449 US-52, Metamora IN 47030, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Brookville's Carnegie Library (approx. 1.6 miles away); Intersection of Treaty Lines (approx. 1.6 miles away); Goodwin Home (approx. 1.7 miles away); The Purple Heart Brookville College (approx. 1.7 miles away); James Brown Ray (approx. 1.7 miles away); Brookville Historic District (approx. 1.7 miles away); The Courthouse Square (approx. 1.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as Brookville's Carnegie Library (approx. 1.6 miles away); Intersection of Treaty Lines (approx. 1.6 miles away); Goodwin Home (approx. 1.7 miles away); The Purple Heart (approx. 1.7 miles away); Brookville College (approx. 1.7 miles away); James Brown Ray (approx. 1.7 miles away); Brookville Historic District (approx. 1.7 miles away); The Courthouse Square (approx. 1.8 miles away).

 Additional keywords.
 Greenville Treaty Line DAR Whitewater Canal

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 16, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 211 times since then and 18 times this year.
+It was originally submitted on December 16, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 270 times since then and 17 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on December 16, 2014, by Rev. Ronald Irick of West Liberty, Ohio. • Al Wolf was the editor who published this page.